wuchen1106/g4sim/README.md

 To start:

-	$ source setup/test.sh       # Choose anyone you like, or write another by yourself
 	$ ./g4sim [macros/run.mac]         # Choose any Geant4 macro file you want.
 	                                   # without macro file it would enter interactive mode.